 2 teaspoons of cumin

-In a skillet, heat up the 1/2 cup of peanut oil on medium high for five minutes.
+Meanwhile, to make the tostadas, in a skillet, heat up the oil on medium high for 5 minutes.
 If you flick in a drop of water and it sizzles and pops, it’s ready.
-(Alternatively, you could heat it to about 280 degrees).
 One at a time, add the corn tortillas and heat on each side for about a minute.
-Remove from oil, sprinkle with salt and drain on a paper towel.
+Remove from oil, sprinkle with salt, and drain on a paper towel.

 Season each side of the fish fillets with cumin and salt.
-Heat a skillet to medium heat, add the olive oil and cook the fillets on each side for about four minutes, or until the fish flakes.
+Drain the oil from the skillet, leaving behind 1 tablespoon.
+Heat on medium, then add the fillets and cook on each side for about four minutes, or until the fish flakes.
 (You may have to do this in batches, depending on the size of you skillet).

 Take cooked fish fillets, and place one fillet on a fried-corn tortilla, cover in salsa and garnish with lime and cilantro.